-- 3.1 There is a clear vision of the Authority's purpose and intended outcomes for service users that is clearly communicated, both within the organisation and to external stakeholders: - The Strategic Community Safety Plan draws together a shared vision, principles for action and priorities (strategic objectives).
+- 3.1 There is a clear vision of the Authority's purpose and intended outcomes for service users that is clearly communicated, both within the organisation and to external stakeholders: - The Strategic Community Safety Plan (SCSP) / Intergrated Risk Management Plan (IRMP) draws together a shared vision, principles for action and priorities (strategic objectives).
 For each strategic objective, key targets have been identified.
 The Plan sets out explicitly the key actions and performance targets for the future, and these are clearly linked with departmental / district service plans and resources.
 The Plan outlines the Authority's roles and responsibilities, the context in which it operates, what the strategic priorities and improvement objectives are, how the Authority will realise its vision, what its performance improvement and monitoring arrangements are, performance indicators and a financial overview.
-The financial overview section provides background commentary to the issues the Authority has considered in setting the budget and in preparing the Medium Term Financial Strategy. - The Strategic Community Safety Plan incorporates our Integrated Risk Management Plan (IRMP) actions which recognises the risks within the Authority boundaries that are identified in the Community Risk Profile and need to be addressed, and ensures that the available resources are targeted at these risks. - Communication of objectives to staff and stakeholders takes place through the following means: - Distribution of the Strategic Community Safety Plan on the Authority's website and intranet - Consultation with staff and stakeholders on IRMP proposals
+The financial overview section provides background commentary to the issues the Authority has considered in setting the budget and in preparing the Medium Term Financial Strategy. - The SCSP and IRMP contain actions which recognises the risks within the Authority boundaries that are identified in the Community Risk Profile and need to be addressed, and ensures that the available resources are targeted at these risks. - Communication of objectives to employees and stakeholders takes place through the following means: - Distribution of the SCSP / IRMP on the Authority's website and intranet. - Consultation with employees, members of the public and other stakeholders on IRMP proposals. - The issue of a Statement of Assurance and Annual Report setting out the Authority's priorities, how the Authority spent money on achieving these during the last financial year, and how successful the Authority has been. - Through the Authority's Investors in People processes. - Internal communication channels, including listening events, management / employee briefings and Vlogs. - Posters throughout the Authority's premises.

-- The issue of an Annual Report and Statement of Assurance setting out the Authority's priorities, how the Authority spent money on achieving these during the last financial year, and how successful the Authority has been - Through the Authority's Investors in People processes - Listening events and management / staff briefings - Posters throughout the Authority's premises - 3.2 Arrangements are in place to review the Authority's vision and its implications for the Authority's governance arrangements: - The Strategic Community Safety Plan, the Integrated Risk Management Plan and all priorities are regularly reviewed to provide a long-term focus for the Authority - Through reviews by external bodies the Authority constantly seeks ways of securing continuous improvement.
-The Authority has professional and objective relationships with these external bodies - There are comprehensive annual reviews of the local Code of Corporate Governance to ensure that it is up to date and effective. - 3.3 Arrangements exist for measuring the quality of services for users, for ensuring they are delivered in accordance with the Authority's objectives and for ensuring that they represent the best use of resources: - There are clear and effective performance management arrangements including personal development plans for all staff, which address financial responsibilities and include equality objectives - There is regular reporting of performance against key targets and priorities to the Authority's Strategic Management Team, the Governance Committee and the Policy and Performance Committee
+3.2 Arrangements are in place to review the Authority's vision and its implications for the Authority's governance arrangements:

+- The Strategic Community Safety Plan / Integrated Risk Management Plan and all priorities are regularly reviewed to provide a long-term focus for the Authority. - Through reviews by external bodies the Authority constantly seeks ways of securing continuous improvement.
+The Authority has professional and objective relationships with these external bodies. - There are comprehensive annual reviews of the local Code of Corporate Governance to ensure that it is up to date and effective. - 3.3 Arrangements exist for measuring the quality of services for users, for ensuring they are delivered in accordance with the Authority's objectives and for ensuring that they represent the best use of resources: - There are clear and effective performance management arrangements including personal development plans for all employees, which address financial responsibilities and include equality objectives. - There is regular reporting of performance against key targets and priorities to the Authority's Executive Leadership Team, the Governance Committee and the Policy and Performance Committee.